WildCodeSchool/js-poo-heracles-labour-1/README.md

 Heracles warmed up a bit, tightened his muscles, crushed some rocks with his bare hands.
 He's ready to do battle!

-Create a `fight ()` method that will allow you to attack the enemy.
+In Fighter class, create a `fight ()` method that will allow you to attack the enemy.
 To determine who you are going to attack, the `fight ()` method will take another Fighter object as a parameter!
 In the body of your method, you will first calculate the number of damage points of the attacker:

 - The fighter will hit with more or less success each time, the number of points of damage that the ** attacker ** does will therefore be a random number between 1 and the strength of the fighter (use `Math.random ()` ([Documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random), and if needed some advices from [this article](https://dev.to/rocambille/how-to-roll-a-dice-in-javascript-51j0))